Fish and Wildlife Advisory Committee

 Appointments & eligibility

-1. The commissioner appoints the committee members and the BOC Chair and sets the terms and conditions of appointment.
+1. The commissioner appoints committee members and the committee chair sets the terms and conditions of appointment.

 2. Eligibility: